smeschini-bioomics/rainbow-trout_project_code/09_Multi_omics/README.md

 7. `06_b_mofa_overview.R` — generates the combined MOFA overview figure and reusable source tables.
 8. `07_MultiPower.R` — retrospective MultiGroupPower analysis for the seven day-specific HC-versus-NC comparisons.

-Scripts 02 and 03 both require the processed input matrices, but script 03 is an independent QC workflow: it does not overwrite `views.rds` or alter the model inputs produced by script 02.
+Scripts 02 and 03 both require the processed input matrices, but script 03 is an independent QC workflow

 ## 1. Assembly of metadata and non-view covariates